-Design Master Electrical is a complete electrical design and drafting program that can calculate the fault current and voltage drop in your project.
+Turn to Design Master Electrical to meet your complete electrical design and drafting needs.
+It calculates the fault current and voltage drop in your project.

-The same panels and transformers you create for one-line diagrams and panel load calculations are used to calculate fault current and voltage drop.
+Design Master Electrical for AutoCAD uses the same panels and transformers you create for a project’s one-line diagram, and panel load calculations, to calculate fault current and voltage drop.
+Schedules display the calculated fault current and voltage drop on your drawing.

-The feeder voltage drop is based upon the panels and transformers in your project, the sizes of the feeders, and their distances from each other.
-You can manually specify the distance between panels or have it calculated automatically if the panels are placed on the drawing.
+Design Master bases its feeder voltage drop results on the panels and transformers in your project, the sizes of the feeders, and their distances from each other.
+You can manually specify the distance between panels.
+Or you can place the panels on your drawing and have Design Master calculate the distances for you.

-The branch circuit voltage drop is based upon the devices that are connected to each circuit and their location on the drawing.
+Design Master also bases the branch circuit voltage drop on the number of devices connected to each circuit and their location on the drawing.

-Any circuit or feeder that exceeds the maximum voltage drop allowed by the NEC (3% for the circuit or the feeder, 5% for the sum of the two) will be highlighted in the schedule, making you aware of the problem.
-Then you can modify your design to reduce the voltage drop.
+Design Master makes it easy to identify when there’s a problem in your electrical design.
+It highlights any circuit or feeder that exceeds the maximum voltage drop allowed by the NEC (3% for the circuit or the feeder, 5% for the sum of the two).
+Just modify your design to reduce the voltage drop, and Design Master recalculates.

 Next feature: Lighting and Power Plans